Find out if your member of Congress is a co-sponsor of the 9/11 Responder and Survivor Health Funding Correction Act of 2023 (S. 569/H.R.1294)

 Find other Members of Congress

-Why you should know if your Member of Congress cosponsored the 9/11 Responder and Survivor Health Funding Correction Act (S. 2683/H.R.4965)
+Why you should know if your Member of Congress cosponsored the 9/11 Responder and Survivor Health Funding Correction Act (S. 569/H.R.1294)

-In the coming years there will be a growing funding shortfall facing the World Trade Center Health Program starting in 2025.
-This means that injured and ill 9/11 responders and survivors will face cutbacks in their medical treatment for their 9/11 conditions
+In the coming years there will be a growing funding shortfall facing the World Trade Center Health Program starting in 2028.
+This means that injured and ill 9/11 responders and survivors will face cutbacks in their medical treatment for their 9/11 conditions.

-This at a time when the number of people coming forward with illnesses and cancers related to their exposure to toxins at Ground Zero grows every day.
+This is at a time when the number of responders and survivors coming forward with illnesses and cancers related to their exposure to toxins at Ground Zero grows every day.
 When nearly every other day, another 9/11 responder or survivor dies from a 9/11 related cancer.